-4.1 This Bylaw applies to all roads within the Rangitikei District that are administered by Council.
-It also included the parts of the state highway network within urban areas where Council has been given delegated authority by the New Zealand Transport Agency (NZTA) to enforce the provisions of this Bylaw.
+4.1.
+This Bylaw applies to all roads within the Rangitikei District that are administered by Council.
+It also included the parts of the state highway network within urban areas where Council has been given delegated authority by Waka Kotahi to enforce the provisions of this Bylaw.